cds-snc/terraform-modules/resolver_dns/README.md

+# Resolver DNS
 This module enabled resolver DNS query logging so you can see the DNS queries being made by your VPC resources.

 Optionally, it can also enable a resolver DNS firewall that only permits DNS queries for specific domains to resolve.
 This helps prevent unexpected egress from your VPC resources.

 ## :warning: Note
 Although this module helps prevent egress, it doesn't stop direct IP connections when a DNS query is not required.
 To fully lock down your VPC egress, you should use Network ACLs and Security Groups that only allow egress to expected destinations.

 ## Requirements